 ‘Wait a minute; are you telling me I met her somewhere before?
 I don't remember sleeping with anyone named Julianne unless you mean small talk while being happily squeezed in with her on a crowded Tube.’

 ‘It’s possible you may have bumped into each other somewhere along the way in London,’ he said, ‘but that’s not what I’m suggesting.
 What I’m referring to is perhaps something far more significant.
 When you see her, look deeply into her eyes to see if you can find a mystery hidden there, perhaps one that involves you.
 Carefully observe her demeanour, character and personality, and then ask yourself whether you sense her presence from somewhere; perhaps another plane of existence.’

 ‘I’m not sure that what you’re saying, Eli; doesn’t make a lot of sense.’

 ‘What, and waste all this?’
-I said.
+I asked.
 ‘That’s not very likely going to happen.
-I just want to find the woman I’ve never had, be if Julianne or someone else.’
+I just want to find the woman I’ve never had, be it Julianne or someone else.’

 ‘We understand that,’ Mo said, ‘which is why the most important part of your curriculum is to first discover who you are; first with yourself, and then with others.
 And when you do, you will have discovered the essence of love.
 In fact, this is the most important part of anyone’s curriculum – even for desert monks.